A watch for backpacking that most people use every day. An upgraded altimeter watch with more features and longer battery life is also recommended.

 The Sunroad outdoor sports watch is the perfect affordable A.B.C. watch if you don’t have a budget for Suunto Cores.
 You can’t expect advanced features and quality from this model, but the best hiking watch under $100 is well worth a look.

-One of the biggest differences is that the Sunroad watch has a separate button for accessing A.B.C. functions.
+One of the most significant differences is that the Sunroad watch has a separate button for accessing A.B.C. functions.
 I’d say it’s very similar to the Casio ProTrek series.
-Pressing the mode button to switch between the altimeter, barometer, and compass functions would be best.
+I press the mode button to switch between the altimeter, barometer, and compass functions.

 After calibration, Sunroad’s compass mode works very well.
 Unlike Suunto Core, the compass works even while the backlight is active.
 The watch displays barometric pressure, graphs, and ambient barometric pressure for barometer mode.